frenck/spook/documentation/integrations/number.md

 ### Decrease value

-Decrease an number entity value by a certain amount.
+Decrease a number entity value by a certain amount.

 ```{figure} ../images/integrations/number/decrease.png
 :alt: Screenshot of the number decrease value service call in the developer tools.